Reception 2024/25

 These 'Prime areas' are those most essential for your child’s healthy development and future learning.

-row, the prime areas will help them to further develop their skills in 4 'Specific areas'.
+As children grow, the prime areas will help them to further develop their skills in 4 'Specific areas'.
 These are:

 • Literacy (Reading - enjoying stories and rhymes and writing - learning to mark make)

-• Mathematics (Learning about numbers and understanding their value
+• Mathematics (Learning about numbers and understanding their value, exploring shapes and measures)

-d how we are similar and different, learning about nature and the world around us)
+• Understanding the world ( Learning about people and how we are similar and different, learning about nature and the world around us)

-and design (creative activities, art, drawing, making, dancing, music and pretend play)
+• Expressive arts and design (creative activities, art, drawing, making, dancing, music and pretend play)

 Click on the picture below to look at the Reception part of the curriculum and the skills and concepts they ideally should be working on at this age.